Zapper-fi/protocol/docs/api-intro/pricing.md

 ---

 :::note
-API calls are initially rate limited at **30 times per minute**.
+API calls are initially rate limited at **30 requests per minute**.
 Please contact us at ops@zapper.xyz to increase your limit.
 :::